2019 Akwa Ibom State gubernatorial election

-The 2019 Akwa Ibom State gubernatorial election occurred on March 10, 2019.
-Incumbent PDP Governor Udom Gabriel Emmanuel won re-election for a second term, defeating Nsima Ekere of the APC.
+The 2019 Akwa Ibom State gubernatorial election was held on 9 March 2019.
+Incumbent PDP Governor Udom Gabriel Emmanuel was re-elected for a second term, defeating Nsima Ekere of the APC.
+The Independent National Electoral Commission declared Emmanuel the winner on 10 March 2019.

-Udom Gabriel Emmanuel won the primary election after he was returned as the sole candidate.
-He picked Moses Ekpo as his running mate.
-Nsima Ekere was the APC candidate with Amadu Jackson Attai as his running mate.
-45 candidates contested in the election.
+Emmanuel was returned unopposed as the PDP's gubernatorial candidate and retained Moses Ekpo as his running mate.
+Ekere won the APC primary and selected Amadu Atai as his running mate.
+Forty-five candidates were registered for the election.

 Electoral system

 The Governor of Akwa Ibom State is elected using the plurality voting system.

 Primary election

 PDP primary

 Udom Gabriel Emmanuel won the primary election after he was returned as the sole candidate.
 He picked Amadu Jackson Attai as his running mate.

 APC primary

 The APC primary election was held on September 30, 2018.
 Nsima Ekere won the primary election polling 160,458 votes against 3 other candidates.
 His closest rival was Dan Abia who came second with 4,189 votes, Akpanudoedehe came third with 2,015 votes, while Edet Efretuei had 1,234 votes.